shubhambhatnag/Testudo-Course-Alerter/README.md

 - DB_URL: The connection string for your PostgreSQL database
 - APP_EMAIL: The email address from which notifications will be sent
-- APP_PASSWORD: The password for the APP_EMAIL account
+- APP_PASSWORD: The app password for the APP_EMAIL account

 4. Run the application:
  ```bash